ibm-cloud-docs/databases-for-redis/howto-getting-connection-strings.md

 # Getting your Connection Strings
+{: #connection-strings}

 The {{site.data.keyword.databases-for-redis_full}} service is provisioned with authentication enabled.
 You need a username and password to connect and issue commands.
 The username for Redis is always "admin".

 You have to set the admin password before you connect to the database.
-For more information, see the [Setting the Admin Password](./howto-admin-password.html) page.
+For more information, see the [Setting the Admin Password](/docs/services/databases-for-redis?topic=databases-for-redis-admin-password) page.
 {: .tip}

-The simplest way to retrieve connection information is from the [cloud databases plug-in](./howto-using-ibmcloud-cli.html).
+The simplest way to retrieve connection information is from the [cloud databases plug-in](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference).
 Use the `ibmcloud cdb deployment-connections` command to display a formatted connection URI for your deployment.
 For example, to retrieve a connection string for a deployment named  "NewRedis", use the following command.

 ```
 ibmcloud cdb deployment-connections NewRedis